Major League Rugby: Sponsorship

 In March 2021, American Airlines became MLR's official airline and travel partner.

-On February 23, 2023, the MLR signed a partnership with OVAL3, the brand specializing in Web3 and fantasy rugby.
+On February 23, 2023, MLR signed a partnership with OVAL3, the brand specializing in Web3 and fantasy rugby.
 OVAL3 will be the "Exclusive NFT Fantasy Game" of Major League Rugby.
 OVAL3 plans to provide "world-class immersive experiences" and Web 3.0 engagement to rugby's rapidly-growing North American fanbase.

+On October 6, 2023, MLR signed a partnership with Legends to lead sponsorship sales and commercial outreach.